-The Anti-Hero Effect
+Hud and The Anti-Hero Effect

 But then a funny thing happened after Hud premiered in May of 1963: audiences not only enjoyed the film, they liked Hud Bannon!
 Young people in particular actually admired him.
 It was bizarre.
 Later, director/producer Martin Ritt attempted to analyze this unexpected phenomenon: